atytgat/quantum-simulation/README.md

 # Solving differential equations with spectral methods

 Here, we showcase the effectiveness of spectral methods on two different problems.
+More details can be found in the report.

-Note that all comments are written in French.
+Note that this project was completed in French.

 # Spectral methods comparison